top of page

 If you can determine the hint pertains to your ancestor, even if some of the details between the record and your tree conflict, then begin the process of saving the hint.

-If you think it doesn't match, click the ignore button below the hint.
-Remember, it will go into the ignore tab and you can review it later if you think you might have made a mistake.
+If it doesn't match, click the ignore button below the hint.
+It will go into the ignore tab, and you can review it later if you think you have made a mistake.

 Save the Record To Your Tree